QMK: Repeat Key

 0. On the first repeat, it is 1, then the second repeat, 2, and so on.

-Negative counts are used similarly for reverse repeating.
+Negative counts are used similarly for alternate repeating.
 For instance

 supposing MY_MACRO